hackerb9/ugrep/README.md

 * ugrep 3400 shows the text defined in UnicodeData.txt, which states that it is "<CJK Ideograph Extension A, First>".
-Now that ugrep can show ideograph definitions using Unihan_Readings.txt, we should replace any string in angle brackets with more useful info.
+Now that ugrep can show ideograph definitions using Unihan_Readings.txt, we should (probably) replace any string in angle brackets with more useful info.

 * Brace expansion is confusing because of needing to be quoted from the shell.
 It is supported for ranges (not sequences), but is not